aws/aws-connected-device-framework/source/packages/services/provisioning/README.md

 Refer to [ACM Private CA Integration](./docs/acmpca-integration.md) for the why and how you would integrate ACM PCA with AWS IoT.

 When using ACM PCA to create device certificates (see [CDF extensions to Provisioning Templates](docs/provisioning-templates.md) it is possible to define aliases to represent ACM PCA CA Arns and AWS IoT CA Arns rather than having to provide the CA Arn itself.
-To use, define an environment variable (either using the installer, or within the Lambda console) with a name in the format of `PCA_<alias>` and a value of the CA Arn for AMC PCA hosted CAs, and likewise environment variables with a name in the format of `CA_<alias>` and a value of the CA Arn for AWS IoT hosted CAs.
+To use, define an environment variable (either using the installer, or within the Lambda console) with a name in the format of `PCA_<alias>` and a value of the CA Arn for ACM PCA hosted CAs, and likewise environment variables with a name in the format of `CA_<alias>` and a value of the CA Arn for AWS IoT hosted CAs.

 ## Useful Links